afser10/immo-documentation-TEST/web-app/content/en/docs/prologue/orderedit.md

 ---
 title: "Order edit"
-description: "In this section will be shown how you can edit Order and what options are aba."
+description: "In this section will be shown how you can edit Order and what options can be changed."
-lead: "In this section will be shown how you can edit Order and what options are aba."
+lead: "In this section will be shown how you can edit Order and what options can be changed."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false